Georg Ossian Sars: Life

 Sars was a founding investigator of ichthyoplankton.
 In 1864, he was commissioned by the Norwegian government to investigate fisheries around the Norwegian coast.
-One of his first discoveries was that the eggs of cod are pelagic, that is, they inhabit the open water column.
+One of his first discoveries in Lofoten was that the eggs of cod are pelagic, that is, they inhabit the open water column.
+In 1865 he demonstrated artificial fertilization of cod eggs.
+In 1872 he studied herring fisheries.
 He continued to receive the patronage of the government throughout his career.
 Sars' primary research focus was on crustaceans and their systematics.
+In 1876-78 he collaborated with Henrik Mohn and conducted collections aboard the steamship Vøringen.
+He also worked on the collections made by the Challenger expedition.
 He described many new species in his career, including in his magnum opus, An Account of the Crustacea of Norway.

+Sars became a university fellow in 1870, shortly after the death of his father, and a professor in 1874.
+In 1876 he was involved in establishing the journal Archiv for Mathematik og Naturvidenskab along with Sophus Lie and Jakob Worm-Müller.

 For his achievements, Sars was made a Knight of the Order of St. Olav in 1892, and elevated to Knight-Commander in 1911.
 He was further awarded the Linnean Medal in 1910.

 Georg Ossian Sars never married, and died on 9 April 1927 in Oslo.
 He is remembered in the scientific names of a number of marine invertebrates, as well as the journal Sarsia, the Sars International Centre for Marine Molecular Biology and the flagship of the Norwegian research fleet, the RV G.O.Sars.